lbab/donationPaypal/README.md

 -------------------
 * Avaible on Prestashop 1.5 and 1.6

-* Translated into French and English
+* Translated into French, English and Spanish

 * Choose the item name or let the donor able to fill in the field paypal interface